Flow fails to detect text fields or inserts incorrectly on non-QWERTY keyboard layouts

 What is the Scratchpad and how do I use it?

-The Scratchpad is a small window that appears automatically when Flow can't paste your dictated text into a focused text field.
-It shows your transcribed text with a Copy button so you can copy the text to your clipboard and paste it where you need it.
-You can also edit the text directly in the Scratchpad before copying.
+The Scratchpad is a small window that appears automatically when Flow can't paste your dictated text into a focused field.
+It shows your transcribed text with a Copy button, and you can edit the text directly before copying.
+Open it manually at any time with Option+S (Mac) or Win+Alt+S (Windows).

 Will this be fixed permanently?

-The team is working on a fix that detects the correct paste key dynamically.
+The team is working on a permanent fix.
 For now, the workarounds above resolve the issue for most users.

 Still stuck?